The Religion of the Future

-The Religion of the Future is a book by the philosopher and politician Roberto Mangabeira Unger.
+The Religion of the Future is a 2014 book by the Brazilian philosopher and politician Roberto Mangabeira Unger.
 In the book, he argues that humanity is in need of a religious revolution that dispenses with the concept of God and elements of the supernatural, a revolution that expands individual and collective human empowerment by fostering a condition he calls "deep freedom"—a life of creativity, risk, experiment, and meaningful personal connection—protected by structure-revising social and political structures of an empowered democracy hospitable to the context-breaking capacities inherent in human life.

 Overview

 Background and objective

 Unger opens the book by describing the four incurable defects of human life: death, groundlessness, insatiability, and belittlement.
 The major world religious traditions, although having certain elements in common, have differed in how they have dealt with these four defects of human life.
 Unger describes three "moments" in the evolution of religious belief: a first moment, when human life was so precarious that the flaws of existence did not occupy a central place in human consciousness; a second moment, when humans had achieved some degree of freedom from dependence on nature, allowing high culture to emerge and address the basic flaws of existence, which were now at the center of human consciousness.
 A hallmark of this second moment of religious belief was the common feature of religion in assuring believers that everything is alright.
 For the third moment to occur, Unger argues that a religious revolution is needed, a thoroughly naturalistic development of religious belief which offers no assurance that everything is alright, but offers a heightened, intensified, and more meaningful life in the present, rather than at some indefinitely postponed future time.
 This "religion of the future" would offer a way of confronting life without illusions.

 In the next three chapters, Unger will address each of the three major world religious traditions and explain their shortcomings as inspiration and sources for the religion of the future.